 Proving lost income as a self-employed person may take time and more effort because you will need to provide more evidence to prove your compensation and actual missed workdays.
 This is because one can’t go to the employer for the necessary information.

 In addition to this, entrepreneurs entering contracts frequently should provide lost invoices and contracts.
-It is also essential to provide contracts and invoices that prove your work schedule, accounts payable and receivable, and letters from customers to prove your claim for income lost due to the injuries sustained.
+It is also essential to provide contracts and invoices that prove your work schedule, accounts payable and receivable, and letters from customers to verify your claim for income lost due to the injuries sustained.

 Contact us for Legal Representation